Ronit26Mehta/Automated-Vulnerabillities-Detection-System/README.md

 ## Contribution Guidelines

-Contributions to the SBI CyberSecurity Scanner are welcome.
+Contributions to these repository are welcome.
 If you would like to contribute:

 1. **Fork the Repository:**
    Create your own fork and clone it locally.